FAQS

 TICKETS & TEAMS

-Entry into a moving private party that will take you through the best of Black-owned Brooklyn.
-No door fees, no wondering if you’ll get in, no questions about the vibe.
-It’s you and a few thousand friends being us AF, celebrating everything that means, and flexing the power of our black dollar in support of the black-owned businesses in our community.
+• One ticket gives you entry into four parties or more.
+It’s a moving private celebration through the best of Black-owned Brooklyn.
+No door fees, no guessing the vibe, no wondering if you’ll get in.
+It’s you and a few thousand friends, being Black AF, celebrating our culture, and flexing the power of our Black dollar.

 Kwanzaa Crawl is a party with a purpose.

-Participating venues are completely closed to the public and ready with specials, prizes, DJs, specialty menus, pop-ups, and more.
+Every participating venue is closed to the public and ready for you with exclusive parties, DJs, food, drinks, specials, prizes, pop-ups, and more.

 It takes a tremendous amount of resources and manpower to execute an event as complex as Kwanzaa Crawl.
 There’s a reason no other bar crawl like this exists in the world!
 It takes months of planning and requires the help of over 200 people to pull off.